abhigyak47/NumericalTest/README.md

 - Ensure virtual environment is activated

 #### Performance Issues
+- LaTeX rendering may be slower initially but images are cached
 - The application is optimized for standard test sizes
-- Larger question counts may show slight delays during generation
 - Timer precision is 1-second intervals, suitable for test timing

 ### Getting Help
 - Check the console for error messages
 - Ensure Python 3.10+ is being used
+- Run the self-test: `python3.11 main.py --selftest`
-- Verify all files are in the same directory
+- Verify all dependencies are installed: `pip3.11 install -r requirements.txt`

-## Contributing
+## 🤝 Contributing

-This project follows the POML (Prompt Object Markup Language) specification.
-When making changes:
+The application is designed to be easily extensible:

+### Adding New Question Types
+1. Create a new generator class in `src/generators/`
+2. Inherit from `QuestionGenerator`
+3. Implement the `generate_question()` method
+4. Add to appropriate test mode

+### Adding New Test Modes
+1. Create a new mode class in `src/modes/`
+2. Inherit from `BaseMode`
+3. Implement required abstract methods
+4. Add to main application menu

+### Development Guidelines
-1. Maintain the single-file structure
+1. Maintain the modular architecture
-2. Use only Python standard library modules
+2. Use proper type hints and documentation
 3. Follow the existing class hierarchy
 4. Preserve deterministic behavior with seeds
 5. Test with the `--selftest` flag
+6. Ensure LaTeX rendering works for new question types

+## 📝 Changelog

+### Version 2.0 (Current)
+- ✨ **Added LaTeX math rendering** for all questions
+- ✨ **Centered question display** for better readability
+- 🏗️ **Complete code refactoring** into modular architecture
+- 🔧 **Improved error categorization** and analysis
+- 📱 **Enhanced GUI** with MathLabel widget
+- 🧹 **Clean separation of concerns** across modules
+- 📚 **Updated documentation** and project structure

+### Version 1.0 (Legacy)
+- Basic numeric and sequence questions
+- Simple tkinter interface
+- CSV export functionality
+- Timer and review system

-## License
+## 📄 License

-This project is provided as-is for educational and practice purposes.
+This project is maintained for educational and interview preparation purposes.

+---

+**Author**: Abhigya Koirala
+**Version**: 2.0
+**Last Updated**: 2025

-## Acknowledgments
+## 🙏 Acknowledgments

 Designed following quantitative finance interview preparation best practices.
 The question generation algorithms create realistic distractors based on common mathematical mistakes observed in interview settings.
+LaTeX rendering provides professional mathematical notation for enhanced learning experience.